- FoodSearcher Tool

 According to the most recent Census of Agriculture, the United States has 8,052 raspberry farms totaling 23,104 acres (Census of Ag, USDA, 2012).

 To meet consumer demand, the United States imports raspberries.
 From October through May, most imports originate from Mexico at about 96 percent.
-In 2014, the United States imported a total of almost 96.8 million pounds of fresh raspberries from Mexico, Canada and Chile, valued at $1 million.
+In 2017, the United States imported a total of almost 194 million pounds of fresh raspberries from Mexico, Canada and Chile, valued at $1 million.
+There is no updated data for fresh raspberry imports.

 Helpful enterprise budgets for raspberries: